Cafe Murano Covent Garden | Homely Italian From Lauded Chef Angela Hartnett

 Firstly, it’s just around the corner.
 Literally.
 Whichever one you’re going to.

-Secondly, that means if you’d like to, you can head there before (or after) your meal, content in the knowledge that there is (or is going to be) a long list of wines and cocktails designed specifically to:
+Secondly, that means if you’d like to, you can head to Cafe Murano Covent Garden before (or after) the show, content in the knowledge that there is also (or is going to be) a long list of wines and cocktails designed specifically to:

 1) Showcase the very best of Italy’s boutique and established wine and spirits producers.
 And, more importantly,